imgly/pesdk-web-plugins/plugins/getty-images/README.md

 # Getty Images plugin for PhotoEditor SDK

+This plugin helps to integrate Getty Images API into PhotoEditor SDK.

 ### Prerequisite

-This plugin helps to integrate Getty Images API into PhotoEditorSDK.

 You need to use your own backend endpoint that provides an [OAuth token](https://developer.gettyimages.com/docs/oauth-2.0/) for the Getty Images API.

 ### Getting Started